aaron-grau/curic/react/readings/provider.md

 ReactDOM.render(<App store={store}/>, root);

 ```

+The store is created in the entry file, but the `Content` component that needs
+to access it is deeply nested.
+As a result, the store must be passed as a prop
+down the entire component tree, even through components such as the `Header`
+that do not use it themselves.

 This pattern, called prop-threading, is tedious and error-prone.
 We can avoid
 it by using the `Provider`/`connect()` API provided by `react-redux`.